The next time there are a couple of dry days after the rain, you should go for a walk in the woods. Thar be mushrooms!

 When you feel ready to move onto edible mushroom hunting, I recommend getting to know the boletes.
 The famous porcini (Boletus edulis) are a member of this exclusive club.
 They have spongey tubes (tubules actually) on the underside of the cap instead of gills, so you know right away when you’re looking at one.
 Plus, the poisonous boletes are all very distinctive, with large bright red tubules and other parts.
 The book has pictures of them, so you’ll see what I mean.
 There are some very poisonous mushrooms out there, but the majority are decent folks and many are even delicious.
 Just don’t go home with strangers and you can’t go wrong.

 Inside the cover of the book is a quick key to identifying mushrooms.
 This will direct you to the appropriate mushroom group based on how you answer basic questions about the questionable mushroom in question.
 It’s good to make use of it, not only because it’s helpful but, because it trains you to look at the important identifying characteristics.

 Foraging in Vancouver City Parks is allowed, but Provincial Parks are a no-no. This includes the UBC Endowment Lands.
 I know – bummer, right?
 However, you’ll probably see people from the old country in there filling a bag anyway.
-It’s still a wonderful place to go looking.
+It’s still a good place to go looking.
 Golden Ears and Garibaldi Provincial Parks are filled with amazing looking mushrooms, so bring your book along for walks and hikes – it’s fun to identify them even though you’re not allowed to pick them.
 There are also lots of interesting mushrooms along residential streets right in the city.

 The ways of mushrooms are fairly mysterious, but its polite to leave some to spore naturally (so don’t pick them all), and some foragers even cut the stalks rather than pull them out to protect the mycelium (but you need to see the entire mushroom for complete identification of some).